bumcone/pinball_trough_transmitter.A-18617/README.md

 ## LED Alignment

-When mounted to a trough (such as `A-16809-2`), this board has its LEDs aligned close to the bottom of the pill shaped openings.
-This seems to be a similar position to those on the `5768-14121-02` boards.
+When mounted to a trough ( such as `A-16809-2` ), this board has its LEDs aligned close to the bottom of the pill shaped openings.
+This seems to be a similar position to those on the `A-18617` ( `5768-14121-02` PCB ) boards.

 ## Board design